Brendan Donovan Player Props: Cardinals vs. Giants

 Brendan Donovan At The Plate

-- Donovan is hitting .271 with three doubles, two home runs and five walks.
+- Donovan has three doubles, two home runs and five walks while hitting .264.

+- Donovan has reached base via a hit in 13 games this year (of 20 played), and had multiple hits in four of those games.

-- In 19 games played this season, he has gone deep in two of them.
+- He has gone deep in two of 20 games played this year, and in 2.5% of his plate appearances.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.